Foreign Language Research

-In her fascinating TED Talk, The Linguistic Genius of Babies, Dr. Patricia Kuhl, co-director of the Institute for Brain and Learning Sciences at the University of Washington, explains that babies everywhere are “citizens of the world,” who can “discriminate all the sounds of all languages.”
+In her fascinating TED Talk, The Linguistic Genius of Babies, Dr. Patricia Kuhl, co-director, Institute for Brain and Learning Sciences, University of Washington, explains that babies everywhere are “citizens of the world,” who can “discriminate all the sounds of all languages.”

 “Infants babble using sounds which make up all the languages of the world.
 All newborns possess the ability to distinguish between the different sounds.
 During the first critical period (before 12 months), babies learn one language over another by listening to humans around them and ‘taking statistics’ on the sounds they need to know.”